lckpig/LCKPIG-practical-dev-handbook/typescript/basic-types/any-type.md

 # The `any` type and its impact on code

 The `any` type in TypeScript represents an escape hatch from the static type system.
-It allows assigning any type of value to a variable, effectively disabling the compiler's checks for that specific variable.
+It allows assigning any type of value to a variable, effectively disabling compiler checks for that specific variable.
 While it might seem like a quick fix for typing issues, its widespread use undermines the fundamental benefits of TypeScript, such as type safety and early error detection.
 Understanding its purpose, inherent risks, and alternatives is crucial for writing robust, maintainable, and safe TypeScript code.

 ## When to use `any` and its risks

-Using `any` explicitly tells the TypeScript compiler to "turn off" its type analysis for a particular variable or expression.
+Using `any` explicitly tells the TypeScript compiler to "disable" its type analysis for a particular variable or expression.
 This means you can assign any value to it and access any property or method on it without the compiler generating errors, even if those operations are invalid and will cause runtime failures.

 ### Definition, Context, and Motivation